naimul-ferdous/ic-devops-batch3/git-assignment-1/naimul_ferdous-ICDB3_186/git_assignment_01.md

 # Git Assignment 1

-This is git assignment 1
+This is git assignment 1 by Naimul Ferdous

 ## Basic Commands